 Many say that building is the best stage, as you get to see all your home renovation ideas and planning come to life.
 This can also be the hardest to navigate as your home is a construction zone for 4 to 6 weeks.
 We promise the inconvenience of doing the washing up in the laundry sink and cooking on the BBQ will be totally worth it.

 Home renovation completion

-Now this stage is where all the final inspections and sign offs by the relevant authorities takes place.
-It also takes into consideration the warranties and defect liability periods that you have with your trades and contractors.
+Now this stage is where all the final inspections and sign-offs by the relevant authorities take place.
+It also takes into consideration the warranties and defects liability periods that you have with your trades and contractors.
 Some warranties can be up to 3 months so this stage can take a little longer than the other 4 stages.

 Any minor defects will be corrected by your builder and your beautiful renovation is ready for you to enjoy.